austinjbay/austinjbay.github.io/_posts/2025-04-24-side-projects-at-work.md

 But sometimes, small sparks from within the team can generate clever solutions to old problems — or at the very least, teach us someting new.

-From _biology flashcards_ to _DOD exam study questions_, our organic footprint is hyper-optimized for users who are looking for specific study content.
-From specific homework questions test questions, we're a go-to resource.

-But with AI, we came up with an idea to future-proof our visibility by launching free, publicly accessible tools that create a new side door into our ecosystem.

 a <a href="https://quizlet.com/features/pomodoro-timer">Pomodoro Timer</a> became a side project we all kind of fell in love with and it reminded us that that sometimes there's a lot of value in exploring ideas outside of the set roadmap.

 If not for business impact, then just for our own happiness as a team.